 What does it cost?

-The pure relaxation and stress-release sessions range from $85-$150.
+The pure relaxation of the Virtual Vacation or single-session stress-release session range from $95-$150.
 These services are “massage for the mind.”
 They provide quick and easy short-term solutions: get a better night’s sleep, re-energize, escape and shield from daily stress.

 These simple sessions can also begin a process of profound and lasting change.

 If you want to change habits, behaviors, and mindset – manage pain or eliminate fears; stop smoking, drinking, nail biting, eating when not hungry, lying awake worrying about tomorrow, etc., – most people get the best results with three to six sessions.
-Multiple session plans range from $390 to $1399 and save you 10% to 30%.
+Learn more about the Personal Change Program.